 What is a Pin Oak Tree?

-The Pin Oak tree is a deciduous hardwood tree native to Eastern North America.
+The Pin Oak is a deciduous hardwood tree native to Eastern North America.
 Scientifically known as Quercus palustris, it grows 60′-90′ tall in full sun with moist to medium well-draining soil.
 In addition to being a beautifully shaped shade tree, Pin Oaks host or are used by over 150 insects, a testament to their ecological importance.

 As a general rule, Pin Oaks are good trees for landscaping in residential yards or commercial spaces as they provide good shade, have an aesthetically pleasing shape, and support tons of wildlife.
 Their natural habitat is moist bottom lands with full sun and slightly acidic soil.